harmlessprince/person_crud/README.md

 ## Introduction

-This is a mini rest api that provides  endpoint to perform crud
+This is a mini rest api that provides  endpoint to perform crud on person resource

 ## Table of Contents
 1. [Technology stack](#technology-stack)